jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * CockroachDB - [Community License Agreement](https://www.cockroachlabs.com/cockroachdb-community-license/ "Community License Agreement")
 * Elastic - In a bit of irony, after the Elastic company moved some of their products features to an Enterprise Edition and non-opensource offering, Amazon felt that the need to make a statement rebuking Elastic for not [keeping Opensource open](https://aws.amazon.com/blogs/opensource/keeping-open-source-open-open-distro-for-elasticsearch/ "Keeping Opensource Open").
 Amazon neglected to mention that they had forked Elastic's code, made a hosted version on the AWS Cloud and was not contributing any code or money back to Elastic.
 Mind you this was all legal according to the Apache Public License v2.

 Some would argue that this is where the GPL with its strong copyleft would prevent this from happening.
 Others would argue that this is the fundamental market effect of opensource, and let the two fight it out and the market will determine the winner.
-The other solution is to create 503c based foundations to stweart projects, which means governance and tight corporate control of a project.
+The other solution is to create 503c based foundations to stewart projects, which means governance and tight corporate control of a project.
 When Amazon essentially forked MongoDB and created a product called DocumentDB, the GPL would have forced Amazon, by its license, to release the changes made to the MongoDB source code--leveling the playing field economically.
 The FSF and GPL people will tell you, the license is not about money or commerce, but freedom.

-Others will site the fact that very few succesful software packages are licensed under GPLv2 or v3, with the Linux Kernel being the major exception.
+Others will site the fact that very few successful software packages are licensed under GPLv2 or v3, with the Linux Kernel being the major exception.
 Apple for instance has removed all GPLv3 based software from its MacOS due to concerns about GPLv3.

 The industry solution has been the formation of foundations.
-There is major foundataion, the [Linux Foundation](https://linuxfoundation.org "The Linux Foundation").
+There is major foundation, the [Linux Foundation](https://linuxfoundation.org "The Linux Foundation").
 This is the foundation that employs Linus Torvalds to continue work on the Linux Kernel.
 In addition the Linux Foundation runs multiple other significant technology foundations--all offsprings of Linux and opensource.
-The [list of projects that are managed](https://www.linuxfoundation.org/projects/directory/ "Projects managed by the Linux Foundation") and sheperded by the Linux Foundation is pretty astounding.
+The [list of projects that are managed](https://www.linuxfoundation.org/projects/directory/ "Projects managed by the Linux Foundation") and shepherded by the Linux Foundation is pretty astounding.

 The CNCF--[Cloud Native Computing Foundation](https://cncf.io "Clound Native Compute Foundation").
 In addi "*The Cloud Native Computing Foundation (CNCF) hosts critical components of the global technology infrastructure.
 CNCF brings together the world’s top developers, end users, and vendors and runs the largest open source developer conferences.
 CNCF is part of the nonprofit Linux Foundation.*"